LiamD88/secure_plus/README.md

  * [GitHub](https://github.com/) This allowed me to upload my local repository onto a remote server which was linked to Heroku to build which would push the latest changes to the version which was then built on Heroku.
  * [Heroku](https://www.heroku.com/) This is a site which allows you to deploy this type of application.
  * [VSCode](https://code.visualstudio.com) I used this as my ide to build my project.
 The local repository along with all my code was stored here.
-* [Travis](https://travis-ci.org/) Travis was used to ensure project was building succesfully.
+* [Travis](https://travis-ci.org/) Travis was used to ensure project was building successfully.
 * [Stripe](https://stripe.com/ie) Stripe was used to process the payment on my site.
  * [HTML Validator](https://validator.w3.org/) This allowed me to validate my HTML.
  * [CSS Validator](https://jigsaw.w3.org/css-validator/) This allowed me to validate my CSS.